 - A piping or tank network offers 10% of pollution in the water resources.
 The steel utilized as underground pipes may erode with time and results in leakages, hence affecting groundwater and surrounding soil.

 - According to WHO, above 2.1 billion of person has zero availability of secure drinking water and above 2.3 individuals have zero access to apt sanitation.
-The disposed sewage water offers water-related diseases like diarrhea.
+The disposed sewage water offers water-related diseases like diarrhoea.
 This untreated sewage waters enter various water resources.
-According to the UK’s DEFRA department, Britain’s sewers assembled above 11 billion liters of sewage water per year.
+According to the UK’s DEFRA department, Britain’s sewers assembled above 11 billion litters of sewage water per year.
 Unfortunately, still dumping the sewage water into the water resources continues.
 Although sewage is a natural substance that is mostly water still harms aquatic life with its incorporation of chemicals, plastic, and papers.
 Many viruses get transmitted through the sewage water into the water resources and ultimately to other species.

 - Or invasive species like plants or animals that have been incorporated into a distinct ecosystem where these organisms do not originate.
 Thus being outside of their respective habitat, they thrive excessively and crowds the water resources.
 For instance the invasion of alien algae in the Mediterranean sea, a jellyfish in the black sea that had decreased the fish growth by 90 %.

 Plastic is one of the most commonly utilized materials and it floats effortlessly makes it the most found pollutant that pollutes oceans and other distinct water resources.
 Plastics being non-biodegradable material, can survive above 600 years.
 Despite being nontoxic material compared to other poisonous chemicals but they choke or strangle aquatic life along with the sea birds.
 According to a study in North America, above 80 % of sea birds in their stomachs had plastic residues.